• Skip to primary navigation

 Below are step-by-step instructions on how to make Thai glass noodle stir-fry:

-1. Soak your clear glass noodles in warm hot tap water for 5-10 minutes until loose and softened.
-Strain immediately.
+1. Prepare noodles: Soak the dry glass noodles in warm to hot tap water for 5-10 minutes, just until they loosen and turn slightly pliable.
+Drain well and set aside.

-3. Heat 1 tablespoon vegetable oil in a wok or large skillet on medium high heat.
-Pour in beaten eggs and scramble them until they take form but remain moist.
-Do not overcook them.
-Remove scrambled eggs from pan and set aside.
+3. Cook eggs: Heat 1 tablespoon or 15 ml vegetable oil in a large pan on medium-high heat.
+Add beaten eggs and scramble them until they take shape but are still moist.
+Remove and set aside.

-4. Add the remaining oil, followed by shallots, cabbage, minced garlic and stir fry for 1-2 minutes.
+4. Cook aromatics and cabbage: Add the remaining oil to the pan, followed by shallots, minced garlic, and cabbage and stir-fry for 1-2 minutes.

-5. Toss in the strained noodles.
-Quickly pour in your regular soy sauce, dark soy sauce, fish sauce and black pepper.
-Mix everything together until the noodles are coated in brown.
+5. Add noodles and seasoning: Add noodles, regular soy sauce, dark soy sauce, fish sauce, and black pepper.
+Toss until the noodles are evenly coated.

-• Freezer friendly?
-I don't recommend freezing this glass noodle stir-fry as the noodles will become mushy.
+• I don't recommend freezing Thai glass noodle stir-fry as the noodles and vegetables will become mushy.

 Pairing Suggestions